 Check Your Alignment

 A vehicle that's out of alignment has more rolling resistance, and therefore uses more fuel to get down the road.
-It is recommended that your vehicle's alignment is checked once a year.
+Have your vehicle's alignment checked once a year.
 If you notice pulling, uneven tire wear or an off-centered steering wheel, have it checked sooner.

 Get a Tune-Up